 In her desperation she had sought help from gods of every form.
-Prayers were said to the Christian God.
-Black magic was invoked by a Malay bomoh.
-Scientific cures were sought from a qualified counsellor.
-This person was serious about wanting to change her life.
+She prayed to the Christian God, and invoked black magic via a bomoh.
+She also sought scientific cures from a qualified counsellor.

 As I watched this friend’s struggle, I realised I was witnessing a personal transformation before my very eyes.
 Since real-life examples are more helpful than theories, I thought I’d write down my observations.
 So here it is: the anatomy of a life change, based on a true story.

 When a person says “I want to change my life”, there is usually a pretty big trigger event.
 This could be losing a job, a business, a life partner, or a close friend.
 While things have been going downhill for a while, there is one thing that finally snaps us out of our denial that anything is wrong, and makes us realise “Gosh, I really screwed up.”

 My friend blamed her parents for a miserable childhood and her business associates for bailing on her.
 She blamed her friends for not being there when she needed them.
 Eventually she turned the pointing finger inward and finally took responsibility for bringing her troubles upon herself.

 Being a very strong and proud person, it took a lot of effort for this person to talk about her imperfections.
 She admitted that she had not been honest and had let down people who trusted and counted on her.
 She admitted to hypocrisy in her earlier exhortations to others to behave morally while she was secretly breaking all her own rules.